DukeRobotics/cv-simulation/README.md

 ```
 python Datasets/remove_frames.py
 ```

+Whem prompted, enter the path to the generated SOLO dataset (e.g., `Datasets/solo`).

 The script removes all non-zero steps from each sequence and modifies the metadata accordingly.
 This helps to remove frames that are too similar from our dataset.

 ## Visualizing SOLO Datasets